albertovth/football_predictor/METHODS.md

 1. Derive offensive and defensive metrics from match history.
 2. Simulate all-versus-all matchups from those metrics to derive a ranking table.

-The repository currently keeps two explicit pipeline stages:
+The repository currently keeps two historical calculation stages and one evidence-update layer:

 - `pipeline/spi_stage1/`
 - `pipeline/spi_stage2/`
+- `pipeline/spi_stage3/`

-Stage 1 produces an updated ranking snapshot that becomes the stage 2 prior.
-Stage 2 then applies the current corrected and balanced methodology to produce the latest final ranking used by the app.
+Stage 1 produces the May 2025 prior.
+Stage 2 contains the current corrected and balanced calculation and simulation engine.
+Stage 3 reuses that engine with a new prior and new date window, then stabilizes sparse samples by transferring the prior's relative xG/xGA positions to the new median scale and weighting them against new match appearances.

 ## Repository Roles In The Method